WordPress/WordPress-Documentation-Style-Guide/docs/3-language-grammar/nouns.md

 - Names and titles of works such as books, articles, songs, etc.
 - Trademarks and standards.

-For additional information on capitalizing words and proper nouns, refer [Capitalization]().
+For additional information about capitalizing words and proper nouns, see [Capitalization](https://make.wordpress.org/docs/style-guide/language-grammar/capitalization/).

 ## Common nouns